rhysd/Tui/README.md

 ![screenshot of switching accounts](https://github.com/rhysd/ss/blob/master/Tui/accounts.jpg?raw=true)

+If you use Windows, you can show menu bar by pressing Alt key.

 ## Plugin

 Tui can load your JavaScript plugin and you can hook some points in application.
 Plugin paths can be specified in `config.json` (see above).